Baby Chewing Tongue: Why They Do It And What To Do About It

 Image: Shutterstock

-Baby’s tongue chewing habit is seldom a cause for concern.
+Tongue chewing in babies is generally a normal reaction.
 Most babies quit tongue biting and chewing as they learn to use the tongue properly.
-However, you may consult the doctor in the following scenarios.
+However, look for specific signs and situations where medical consultation may be needed.
+Below are some scenarios where you may need to consult the doctor.

 1. The habit stays for many months.
 Babies learn to use their tongue adequately by the age of 12 months.
 Also, newborn reflexes tend to wear off as the baby grows older.
 If your baby continues to chew on their tongue even after attaining the age of 12 months, see a doctor.